Tool GuideDepression

 A lightweight depression screening guide for early signal detection, trend tracking, and deciding when to seek professional evaluation.

-When to use this article
+When should I use this article?

 A standard depression screener is an early-warning instrument.
 It is useful when you feel persistently “off” but cannot yet describe the pattern clearly.